Blixeprodil

+Pharmacology

+Pharmacodynamics

+Blixeprodil is acts as an antagonist at the PCP site of NMDA receptors, with a K_{i} of 3.25 µM.

+Pharmacokinetics

 The drug is orally active, in contrast to the poor oral bioavailability of ketamine.
 Its oral bioavailability is >60%.
 The time to peak levels of blixeprodil is 1.5 hours and its elimination half-life is 4.3 hours.

+Chemistry

+The drug is a close analogue of ketamine, with a 4-fluoro group instead of a 2-chloro group on the phenyl ring and in (2R)-enantiopure form.

+Research

+Blixeprodil is being developed by Gilgamesh Pharmaceuticals.
+As of July 2024, it was in phase 2 clinical trials for major depressive disorder and bipolar depression and is in phase 1 trials for other depressive disorders.
+In January 2026, Gilgamesh announced positive topline results from its Phase 2a study of blixeprodil in major depressive disorder.

 Blixeprodil shows antidepressant-like effects in rodents.
 It appears to have a greater separation between antidepressant-like and ataxia-inducing doses than ketamine in rodents and hence might have better tolerability.
 Whereas ketamine shows only 3-fold separation between antidepressant-like and ataxic doses, there was 13-fold separation for blixeprodil, and it did not produce hyperlocomotion at doses >20-fold higher than the minimum antidepressant-like dose.
 In relation to the preceding, blixeprodil is claimed to be non-dissociative at therapeutic doses.
 However, dissociative and other related effects have been observed at low incidences and at higher doses.

-The drug is a close analogue of ketamine, with a 4-fluoro group instead of a 2-chloro group on the phenyl ring and in (2R)-enantiopure form.
-Hence, blixeprodil is related to arketamine ((R)-ketamine); it is said to "bet" on the notion that arketamine is importantly involved in the antidepressant effects of ketamine, in spite of arketamine having less propensity for inducing dissociation.

-Blixeprodil is being developed by Gilgamesh Pharmaceuticals.
-As of July 2024, it is in phase 2 clinical trials for major depressive disorder and bipolar depression and is in phase 1 trials for other depressive disorders.